These Irish-made pieces for your home will help mix up your interior this summer

 From hand-made ceramic cups to unique fine art prints, these previous Irish Made Awards Home Category winners and runners-up will lighten up your home.
 Whether you’re looking for outdoor accessories for your garden parties or want special homeware for dinner parties, shop Irish and appreciate the craftsmanship in each piece.

-We are thrilled to welcome Avoca Ireland to the Irish Made Awards 2021 as our Home Category sponsor.
+We are thrilled to welcome Avoca Ireland back to the Irish Made Awards 2023 as our Home Category sponsor.
 Avoca is home to the oldest working woollen mill in Ireland and is one of the world’s oldest manufacturing companies.
-With 14 locations around the country, Avoca is one of Ireland’s most exciting retail stores, with ceramics, clothing, perfumes, soaps and more from their own design studio.
+With 14 locations around the country, it is one of Ireland’s most exciting retail stores, with ceramics, clothing, perfumes, soaps and more available from their own design studio.

 Etain Hickey: Etain Hickey, who was our 2018 Home winner, is a ceramic artist who creates individual pieces.
 Her work has been widely exhibited both in Ireland and abroad as far afield as San Francisco and Tokyo and is in many public and private collections.
 If you’re looking for a gift or something special, purchase these those one-of-a-kind ceramics.

-Wildbird: Our other runner-up in Home last year was Wildbird, who crafts stained glass for a new generation, drawing on nature, art, history and light.
+Wildbird: Our other runner-up in Home in 2020 was Wildbird Studio, who crafts stained glass for a new generation, drawing on nature, art, history and light.
 From bespoke panels, geometric terrariums, Victorian botanical frames to minimalist lighting, choose a favourite piece for your home this summer.
 Light up your room with this unique glass lamp.